Do you have questions about your studies or your situation? Contact us at: firstname.lastname@example.org

 What can SLUSS do for me?

-SLUSS coordinates the university’s eight student unions.
+SLUSS coordinates the university’s seven student unions.
 Both by taking up students’ views and opinions at the overall university level and in other ways, e.g. by ensuring that parties at the unions do not collide with each other.

 Who sits on SLUSS?